 To make a reservation call us at 021-4556800 or email email@example.com

 - Open Sundays & Bank Holiday Mondays 12:30pm-8:30pm

 Breakfast is served in the original library room, one of the protected features of the original house.
 This beautiful space continues the house’s honeycomb decorative motif in the stained windows, wooden carvings and ceiling stucco.
 The room is lit from above by a richly carved oak vaulted ceiling, decorated with wrought iron and rows of wooden aches, carved with Ionic pillars.
 The wooden carvings found in panels along the wall depict curling serpents and winged beasts.
 A figure peeping out from one of behind the pillars serves as a cheeky nod to one of the most distinctive features of the room, peepholes which were carved to ensure that no servant disturbed the inner sanctity of the space while a crucial billiards shot was being considered!

-Diners looking for something a little more cosy can book into The Snug of Mabel’s Bistro, which seats 10, and offers private parties an intimate boudoir style space to enjoy convivial catch ups over food and wine without being disturbed or distracted by other diners.
+Diners looking for something a little more cosy can book into The Snug of Mabel’s Bistro, which offers private parties an intimate boudoir style space to enjoy convivial catch ups over food and wine without being disturbed or distracted by other diners.